nicklewis/puppet/CONTRIBUTING.md

   * Merging topic branches

-    When merging code from a topic branch into the integration branch (Ex: master, 2.7.x, 1.6.x, etc.) there should always be a merge commit.
+    When merging code from a topic branch into the integration branch (Ex: master, 2.7.x, 1.6.x, etc.), there should always be a merge commit.
 You can accomplish this by always providing the `--no-ff` flag to `git merge`.